aivtic/iso-27001-lead-implementer-toolkit/README.md

 ---

-## 🚀 How to Use This Toolkit
+## How to Use This Toolkit

 ### Step 1: Review the Implementation Guide

-Start with the **Implementation Guide and Executive Summary** to understand:
+Start with the Implementation Guide and Executive Summary to understand:
 - What ISO 27001 is and why it matters
 - The five implementation phases
 - Key principles and success factors